Screening Hardwood Floors - Buff & Recoat

 Preparations.
 What Was Used To Clean Before

 This buff and recoat procedure will not work effectively with floors that may have been maintained with oily cleaners unless a complete cleansing is done prior to the process.
 Often what may be required is a thorough going over with odorless mineral spirits and a fine steel wool pad that is also attached to the floor buffing machine.
+Others may add another element by using the floor finish specifications in preparing the floor for the re-coat.
+Some may include their own proprietary agents or a Tri-Sodium Phosphate solution.
 Loosening the buildup is one thing, removing all of the impurities that can affect a new finish bond is another.
 Removal should be done meticulously with clean rags.
 For floors where questionable cleaning agents have been used previously, several applications will provide more peace of mind.

 Can We Screen Waxed Floors and Recoat?